ledgetech/ledge/README.md

 default: `nil`

 Specifies, in seconds, how far past expiry we can serve cached content.
+If a value is specified by the `Cache-Control: max-stale=xx` request header, then this setting is ignored, placing control in the client's hands.

-If set to `nil` then we determine this from the `Cache-Control: max-stale=xx` request header, placing control of this with the client.
+This setting is useful for serving expensive content stale whilst revalidating in the background.
+For example, if some content has a TTL of one hour, you may wish to change this to 45 minutes, and allow stale serving for 15 minutes.
+Thus the cache item has the same effective TTL, but any requests in the last 15 minutes will be served quickly, and trigger a background revalidation for the latest version.

-**WARNING:** Any setting other than `nil` violates the HTTP specification.
+**WARNING:** Any setting other than `nil` may violate the HTTP specification (i.e. if the client does not override it with a valid request header value).

 ### stale_if_error